-TARGET AUDIENCE: Mid- to senior-level officials working in the payment, legal, and technology departments at the central bank and in positions with similar responsibilities.
+TARGET AUDIENCE: Mid- to senior-level officials working in the payment, legal, risk management, and technology departments at the central bank or supervisory authority and in positions with similar responsibilities.

-QUALIFICATIONS: Participants should have experience in the operations and/or oversight in one or more of the following areas: payments, legal, and technology departments.
+QUALIFICATIONS: Participants should have experience in operations, policy, and/or oversight in one or more of the following areas: financial market infrastructures (such as payments systems, securities settlement systems, central securities depositories, central counterparties, and trade repositories), legal, risk management, and technology departments.